MalithaBandara/EleGuard/README.md

 ```Bash
 pip install opencv-python streamlit librosa numpy moviepy requests
 ```
-### 3. Download llama.cpp (b9090 or later)
+### 3. Download llama.cpp
 To run the local inference server, you need the llama.cpp binaries.
 It is recommended to use **build b9090** or newer for full Gemma 4 multimodal support.
 1. Go to the [llama.cpp Releases page](https://github.com/ggml-org/llama.cpp/releases).
 2. Look for **Release b9090** (or the latest version).
 3. Download the specific zip for Windows CPU: `llama-b9090-bin-win-cpu-x64.zip`.
-4. Extract the contents to a folder named `llama-bin` inside your project directory.
+4. Extract the contents of the zip file.

 ### 4. Download Model Weights (GGUF)
 Download the following required files from the [EleGuard Hugging Face Repository](https://huggingface.co/MalithaBandara/EleGuard):